 How did VERA Files Fact Check begin?

-It started during the 2016 elections as a class activity of one of VERA Files’ senior editors at the University of the Philippines where she teaches.
-Yvonne Chua’s students fact-checked statements made by candidates for national positions, applying guidelines used by fact-checkers in other parts of the world.
+It started during the 2016 presidential elections as a class activity of VERA Files cofounder and then trustee Yvonne T. Chua at the University of the Philippines where she teaches journalism.
+Chua’s students fact-checked statements made by candidates for national positions, applying guidelines used by fact-checkers in other parts of the world.
 She and VERA Files writer Jake Soriano worked closely on the activity and posted the output in VERA Files under the “Is that so?” section.
 "Is that so?” became “VERA Files Fact Check” in July that year.
 Chua led VERA Files Fact Check until Jan.
 31, 2019.